MCT-master/mct-master.github.io/_posts/2020-09-20-Music-Mood-Classifier.md

 ## [ Data Set ]

-The data set used for training and classication was the FMA: A Dataset For Music Analysis, from Github.
+The data set used for training and classification was the FMA: A Dataset For Music Analysis, from Github.

 * [Data set: GitHub FMA](https://github.com/mdeff/fma)